Video Lesson

 Ovulation

 Around the middle of the cycle, the process of ovulation begins.
-To trigger ovulation, a hormone called luteinizing hormone, or LH, is released.
+The rise in estrogen produced by the dominant follicle causes a hormone called luteinizing hormone, or LH, to be released.
 LH helps the egg in the dominant follicle to continue to “mature.”

 In overly simplistic terms, the most important part of this maturation process is the egg shedding half its DNA blueprint to make space for the sperm DNA.
 The follicle then ruptures and the mature egg is released.
 Once the egg is released, or what’s known as ovulation, the luteal phase begins.